Too much on one circuit

 A tripped breaker is usually doing its job by shutting power off before wiring or equipment overheats.
 Common causes include overloads, short circuits, ground faults, and occasionally a worn breaker.

-One device, a damaged cord, moisture, or a wiring fault can all trigger it.
+One device, a damaged cord, moisture, or a wiring fault can all trigger it, especially if the same appliance or outlet is always involved.

-Reset it once after reducing the load, then stop if it trips again.
+Reset the breaker once after reducing the load, then stop if it trips again or if it keeps tripping or you notice heat, smell, or buzzing.

 A breaker may trip when several high-demand devices run on the same circuit at the same time.